Welcome to my web page!

 citations).
 My Google Scholar page can be found here.

-My research group currently hosts six PhD students and three Senior funded by Lund University, the Swedish Research Council, the European Research Council, the Knut and Alice Wallenberg foundation, and the Royal Physiographical Society of Lund.
-The group's activities are part of the bigger Theoretical Astrophysics and Observational and Theoretical Astrophysics environments in Lund.
+My research group at Lund Observatory currently hosts five PhD students funded by Lund University, the Swedish Research Council, the European Research Council, the Knut and Alice Wallenberg foundation, and the Royal Physiographical Society of Lund.
+The group is part of the bigger Theoretical Astrophysics and Observational and Theoretical Astrophysics environments in Lund.

 We hold supercomputing grants at the Lunarc Center for Scientific and